artem-prime42/Dota2Skins-VPK-Manager/README.md

 ## ✨ What it does

-Dota2Skins Mod Manager helps you browse, install, update, and organize Dota 2 mods without manually copying files into the game folder.
+Dota2Skins VPK Manager helps you browse, install, update, and organize Dota 2 mods without manually copying files into the game folder.

 It includes: